legotrainkid/Legos-Railroader-Mod-Docs/Custom-Reporting-Marks.md

 ## identifier

-The car's identifier you want to force a reporting mark on.
+The car's object identifier (Not the model identifier) you want to force a reporting mark on.

 ## reportingMarks